ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 # Ways to Break Down Problem to determine challanges with Accuracy ,Latency ,Cost

-### 1. **Understanding the Problem**
+### Addressing Key Machine Learning Challenges

+#### 🧠 Understanding the Problem:
-   - **Define the Objective**: Clearly outline the goal of the ML model (e.g., classification, regression, recommendation).
+- **Define the Objective**:
+  Clearly specify the ML model's goal, such as classification, regression, or recommendation.
 - **Determine Success Metrics**:
-     - Accuracy: Precision, recall, F1 score, etc.
+  - 🎯 Accuracy: Metrics like precision, recall, and F1 score.
-     - Latency: Time required to generate predictions.
+  - ⏱️ Latency: Time required to produce predictions.
-     - Cost: Computational resources, data acquisition, and maintenance expenses.
+  - 💰 Cost: Resources for computation, data acquisition, and maintenance.

-### 2. **Let's Understand How to Analyzing Accuracy Challenges**
+---

+#### 🔍 Analyzing Accuracy Challenges:
 - **Data Quality**:
-     - Are there missing values, outliers, or biases in the dataset?
+  - 📉 Are there missing values, outliers, or biases in the dataset?
-     - Is the dataset representative of the real-world use case?
+  - 🌍 Is the dataset representative of real-world scenarios?
 - **Model Limitations**:
-     - Can the selected algorithm handle the complexity of the data?
+  - 🤔 Can the algorithm handle the complexity of the data?
-     - Are there risks of overfitting or underfitting?
+  - ⚠️ Are there risks of overfitting or underfitting?
 - **Evaluation Metrics**:
-     - Do the chosen metrics align with the business goals?
+  - ✅ Do chosen metrics align with business objectives?

-### 3. **Evaluating Latency Challenges**
+---

+#### ⚡ Evaluating Latency Challenges:
 - **Prediction Speed**:
-     - Does the model need to operate in real-time or batch processing?
+  - ⏩ Is real-time or batch processing required?
-   - **Complexity of the Model**:
+- **Model Complexity**:
-     - Is the model too computationally heavy for the deployment environment?
+  - 🖥️ Is the model too resource-heavy for the deployment environment?
-     - Are there optimizations (e.g., quantization, pruning) that can reduce inference time?
+  - 🔧 Can optimizations like quantization or pruning improve speed?
 - **System Integration**:
-     - Does the deployment pipeline introduce delays (e.g., API latency, network bottlenecks)?
+  - 📡 Are delays introduced by API latency or network bottlenecks?

-### 4. **Assessing Cost Challenges**
+---

+#### 💸 Assessing Cost Challenges:
 - **Infrastructure Requirements**:
-     - What are the hardware and cloud resources needed for training and inference?
+  - 🔋 What hardware or cloud resources are necessary for training and inference?
 - **Model Development**:
-     - How many iterations and experiments are required to achieve acceptable accuracy?
+  - 🔄 How many iterations are needed to achieve acceptable accuracy?
 - **Scalability**:
-     - Can the solution scale efficiently with increasing data or traffic?
+  - 📈 Can the solution scale with increasing data or traffic?
 - **Maintenance**:
-     - What is the expected cost of retraining and updating the model?
+  - 🔧 What are the costs of retraining and updating the model?

-### 5. **Iterative Problem Refinement**
+---

+#### 🔁 Iterative Problem Refinement:
 - **Trade-Off Analysis**:
-     - Identify areas where trade-offs are necessary between accuracy, latency, and cost.
+  - ⚖️ Balance between accuracy, latency, and cost.
 - **Experimentation**:
-     - Test different model architectures, hyperparameters, and deployment strategies.
+  - 🔬 Test different architectures, hyperparameters, and deployment strategies.
 - **Feedback Loop**:
-     - Incorporate feedback from users and stakeholders to refine priorities.
+  - 🗣️ Use user and stakeholder feedback to refine priorities and solutions.

 # ML Workflow and Best Practices